plantarum/plantarum-hugo/content/tutorials/rubus-herbarium/index.md

 plant groups, to make a good *Rubus* specimens, you need to understand a bit about the their life-cycle.

-![A single *Rubus allegheniensis* specimen, with the first-year primocane on the right, the second-year floricane on the left, and my expert *Rubus* presser Charlotte in the middle.
-Note that the primocane is unbranched, while the floricane has many flowering branches](assets/TWS3673-web.jpg "Charlotte holding two *Rubus* canes, one unbranched with only leaves, and the other branching with flowers/fruits visible at the ends of the branches")
+{{< figure src="assets/TWS3673-web.jpg" width=100% caption="A single *Rubus allegheniensis* specimen, with the first-year primocane on the right, the second-year floricane on the left, and my expert *Rubus* presser Charlotte in the middle.
+Note that the primocane is unbranched, while the floricane has many flowering branches" >}}

 Blackberries, and most other *Rubus*, are perennial shrubs.
 However, their stems, called canes, are biennial.
 In the first year of growth a cane